All Episodes

 This September 27, 1991, my grandfather Rush Limbaugh Sr. on his 100th birthday.

-We've just got one sound bite remaining from that, and we'll get to that when we get back.
+We've just got one soundbite remaining from that, and we'll get to that when we get back.

 Don't go away.

-And we're back on the 25th anniversary.
+And we're back at the 25th anniversary.

-Clip from that interview of September 22nd, 1991.
+One final soundbite clip from that interview of September 22nd, 1991.

 I asked him what it was that made him wanted to go into the law.

-my father said in what to me has been a kind of a motto of life.
+My father said, in what to me has been a kind of a motto of life, if he can't keep order, he can't teach school.

-to And that struck me, and I've always thought about the truth of that statement.
+And that struck me, and I've always thought about the truth of that statement.

-If a collection of people can't live orderly, there is all kinds of difficulty, as we experienced at that time.
+If a collection of people can't live orderly, there is all kinds of difficulty as we experienced at that time.

-When we would go to picnics, there would be men who would meet there with old grudges who would fight.
+When we would go to picnics, there would be men who would meet there with old grudges who would fight, fight in the presence of the crowd.

 Sometimes they would hurt each other badly.

-One man uh came to another and confronted him in the crowd and shot him and killed him.
+One man came to another and confronted him in the crowd and shot him and killed him.

-Uh uh there is something wrong when things like this happen in our situation.
+There is something wrong when things like this happen in our situation.

-And then another uh last day of school entertainment came, and uh when uh we were uh in the program that was given that day at school, there was a fight that broke out outside the schoolroom,
+And then another last day of school entertainment came, and when we were in the program that was given that day at school, there was a fight that broke out outside the schoolroom, and everybody left the schoolroom because of the fight.

-and everybody left the schoolroom because of the fight, and then at that time the ladies in the area had brought their uh food and they served lunch on the ground outside.
+And then at that time, the ladies in the area had brought their food and they served lunch on the ground outside.

 He says, I have come here representing the law.